dsccommunity/ComputerManagementDsc/README.md

 ### Switch from a Domain to a Workgroup

-This example switches the computer from a domain to a workgroup.
+This example switches the computer 'Server01' from a domain and joins it to the 'ContosoWorkgroup' Workgroup.
 Note: this requires a credential.

 ```powershell